 Cool Pavements for Cool Communities

 Haley Gilbert and Melvin Pomerantz, Ph.D., Heat Island Group, Lawrence Berkeley National Laboratory, and Paulette Salisbury, California Nevada Cement Association

 Cal EPA Headquarters, 1001 "I" Street, Sacramento, CA

 Record temperatures soared along the East Coast and summer heated up California's cities.

-communities… cool your pavements.
+One way to cool communities. cool your pavements.
 What are cool pavements?
+How cool is cool?

 Learn the answer to these questions as well as the benefits and choices you have to pave your way to a cooler community.
 You might be surprised to learn of the cool pavements that are in your community already.

 Join us for the seminar to learn more about cool pavements and how you can incorporate them into your next pavement project.